13-year-old arrested for allegedly throwing ofo bicycle from HDB block

 SINGAPORE: A 13-year-old has been arrested for allegedly throwing a rented ofo bicycle from a Housing Board block in Whampoa, the police said on Friday (Jun 16).

-The teenager is believed to have been involved in a case of rash act, the police said in a media release.
+The teenager is believed to have been involved in a case of rash act, the Singapore Police Force (SPF) said in a media release.

 A video of the incident, which took place at Block 116B Jalan Tenteram, surfaced on video-sharing site Vimeo on Thursday.
 It was subsequently widely shared online after being posted on discussion platform Reddit.